Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: LLM Benchmarking

-Every response is manually scored on factuality, completeness, and hallucinations.
-Factuality refers to aligning with the facts in the context material.
-Complete responses contain all the information relevant to the question in the context material.
-A hallucinated response appears grammatically and semantically coherent but is not based on the context material.
 The following scoring protocol is applied: one is awarded for a completely factual, complete, or hallucinated response.
 In contrast, a score of 0.5 is awarded for a slightly nonfactual, incomplete, or hallucinated response (e.g., the response includes four out of the five correct steps).
 Otherwise, a score of zero is awarded.
 Therefore, wrong answers are penalized heavily.
 If the model responds by saying it cannot answer the question and does not make any attempt to do so, it is scored zero for factuality and completeness, but no score is given for hallucination.
 As such, the final score for hallucination is calculated as follows: $\text{corrected score} = \frac{\text{score}}{20 - \text{number of unanswered questions}} \times 100$

 As shown in Figure \ref{fig:language_models} and Table \ref{table:benchmarking}, GPT-4 outperforms other models regarding factuality, completeness, and lack of hallucinations but is closely followed by StableBeluga2 and GPT-3.5.
 The Guanaco models, based on Llama 1, perform significantly worse.
-The conciseness of the responses showed a similar pattern, except that StableBeluga2 produced the shortest answers (58 words), followed closely by GPT-4 (69 words).
+The conciseness of the responses showed a similar pattern, except that StableBeluga2 produced the shortest answers (58 words), followed closely by Mixtral 8x7B (66 words) and GPT-4 (69 words).